Malaysians Stage Anti-govt Protest Despite Covid Curbs - UrduPoint

 Malaysians Stage Anti-govt Protest Despite Covid Curbs

-The protesters, wearing masks and keeping a distance from one another, waved banners reading "failed government" as well as black flags.
+The mostly young protesters, wearing masks and keeping a distance from one another, waved banners reading "failed government" as well as black flags.

 It was the first sizeable demonstration in Malaysia for some time, as many had been reluctant to take to the streets due to virus curbs and for fear of getting infected.

-But anger is growing at the government's handling of the virus outbreak -- which is escalating despite a lockdown -- and Prime Minister Muhyiddin Yassin's attempts to keep his crisis-riven administration in power.
+But anger is growing at the government's handling of a virus outbreak -- which is escalating despite a lockdown -- and Prime Minister Muhyiddin Yassin's attempts to keep his crisis-riven administration in power.

 "We fight because while the people are suffering, this government is busy playing politics," Karmun Loh, taking part in the protest in downtown Kuala Lumpur, told AFP.